Improving Brain Tumour Care surveys share your experiences and help create change

 • swelling, warmth or redness in an arm or leg.

 Bevacizumab can also affect vaccinations, pregnancy, breast feeding and use of other medicines.
-Speak to your health team.
+So, be sure to tell your healthcare team about your medical status before using bevacizumab.

 If you have further questions, need to clarify any of the information on this page, or want to find out more about research and clinical trials, please contact our team: